-9. REDUCTION OF OWN FUNDS: GENERAL PRIOR PERMISSION (second subparagraph of Article 78(1) of the CRR)
+9. REDUCTION OF OWN FUNDS: GENERAL PRIOR PERMISSION (Article 78(1), second sub- paragraph, of the CRR)

-The ECB intends to grant the general prior permission laid down in the second subparagraph of Article 78(1) of the CRR where the conditions set out therein and in the Commission Delegated Regulation (EU) 241/2014 are met.
-The ECB intends to determine the margin specified in the second sub-paragraph of Article 78(1) of the CRR after assessing all of the factors laid down in paragraph 8.
+The ECB intends to grant the general prior permission laid down in the second subparagraph of Article 78(1) of the CRR where the conditions set out therein and in Commission Delegated Regulation (EU) No 241/2014 are met.
+The ECB intends to determine the margin specified in the second sub-paragraph of Article 78(1) of the CRR after assessing all of the factors set out in paragraph 8 above.

-10. REDUCTION OF OWN FUNDS: MUTUALS, SAVINGS, COOPERATIVES (Article 78(3) of the CRR)
+10. REDUCTION OF OWN FUNDS: MUTUALS, SAVINGS INSTITUTIONS, COOPERATIVE SOCIETIES (Article 78(3) of the CRR)

-With regard to instruments issued by mutuals, savings, cooperatives and similar institutions under Article 27 and 29 of the CRR, the ECB intends to grant the waiver provided for in Article 78(3) of the CRR on a case-by-case basis and provided that the conditions set out in Articles 10 and 11 of Commission Delegated Regulation (EU) No 241/2014 are met.
-In particular, it will take into account the following aspects:
+With regard to instruments issued by mutuals, savings institutions, cooperative societies and similar institutions under Articles 27 and 29 of the CRR, the ECB intends to grant the waiver provided for in Article 78(3) of the CRR on a case-by-case basis, provided that the institutions concerned limit the redemption as provided